hadley/adv-r/Computing-on-the-language.md

 * Find assignments
 * Replace `T` with `TRUE` and `F` with `FALSE`
+* Replace all calls with their full form

 <!-- For each we'll tackle it first just looking at the raw code, and next we'll figure out how to use source refs to modify the code to keep as much of the original formatting, comments etc as possible. -->